 Once you have added Phishing Tackle's technical information, we can deliver emails without being filtered and identified as a threat.

-- Once this has been completed your third-party phishing simulation information should look the same as the image below ("tacklephishing.com" is our sending domain and our sending IP is "52.56.150.127", "35.177.22.237").
+- Once completed, your third-party phishing simulation information should match the example image below. (tacklephishing.com is our sending domain, and our sending IPs are 52.56.150.127, 35.177.22.237).

 Step 2 - Add an internal and external spoofed sender allow entry in Microsoft Defender